LAAC-LSCP/laac-lscp.github.io/docs/communication.md

 Lab language is English (including scientific meetings).
 Depending on who is involved, discussion may also be in French sometimes

+## Mattermost

+We use [mattermost](https://mattermost.cognitive-ml.fr/laac/) as a way to discuss in the team on a daily bases.
+You will need to have an account and be added to the team channel.

 ## Meetings

 Our meetings will typically be 30 mins long once a week.